-Year 10 Deceptions, Dreamtimes and Devastations
+Deceptions, Dreamtimes and Devastations

-This unit will focus on the experiences of First Nation peoples both in an Australian context and more broadly.
-It will consider indigenous culture as well as exploring the mistreatment of Aboriginal Australians since colonisation.
+The stories of indigenous Australia are the compelling focus on this subject which considers the experiences of First Nation peoples both in an Australian context and more broadly.
+Exploring contemporary social issues associated with marginalised communities and minority groups Deceptions, Dreamtimes and Devastations reflects on the mistreatment of Aboriginal Australians since colonisation.
 By studying a range of texts, many of which are written by Indigenous Australians, students will broaden their understanding of Indigenous Australia, and the experience of colonisation.
 Deceptions, Dreamtimes and Devastations also offers you the chance to delve into the world of illusion and manipulation.
 Students analyse speculative dystopias, decipher the social codes that enhance cultural control, and work out how deception threatens just about every part of our lives.